Differential operators admitting various rates of spectral projection growth

-In order to discuss solutions to the equation $Pu = \mu u$ which may not be in $L^2(\R)$, we include a theorem from \cite{Olv1997}.
-To state the theorem we introduce the variational operator $\mathcal{V}_{a,b}(f)$ giving the total variation of a function over an interval $(a,b)$.
-We only use the operator in the case where $f \in C^1(\R)$, where we have the formula
+In order to discuss solutions to the second order ODE which may not be in $L^2(\R)$, we first include a theorem from \cite{Olv1997}.
+To state the theorem we use the variation of a function $f\in C^1(\Bbb{R})$ over the interval $(a,b)$:

 \begin{theorem}\emph{\cite[Chapter 6, Theorem 2.1]{Olv1997}} In a given finite or infinite interval $(a_1, a_2)$, let $f(x)$ be a positive, real, twice continuously differentiable function, $g(x)$ a continuous real or complex function, and